Kitware/VTK/Wrapping/Python/README.md

 Unavailable methods
 -------------------

-A method is not wrapped if
+A method is not wrapped if:

-1. its parameter list contains a pointer that isn't a vtkObject pointer, char pointer, or void pointer -- though the vtkDataArray 'Tuple' methods are an exception, they are wrapped
+1. its parameter list contains a pointer to anything other than a vtkObjectBase-derived object or a fundamental C++ type (void, char, int, unsigned short, double, etc.)
-2. it returns a pointer that is not a vtkObject pointer, char pointer, or void pointer, unless the method has an entry in the wrapping hints file -- again, vtkDataArray methods are an exception
+2. it returns a pointer to anything other than a vtkObjectBase-derived object, unless the method returns a pointer to a fundamental C++ type and has an entry in the wrapping hints file, or the method is a vtkDataArray Get() method, or the returned type is 'char \*' or 'void \*'
 3. it is an operator method (though many exceptions exist)